 Founded in 1779, The Tavern is Abingdon’s oldest restaurant and bar.
 But despite its age, it’s one of the most popular places to eat in Abingdon as it features an award-winning menu coupled with an inviting and convivial ambiance.

 On the menu, you’ll find upscale American grub mixed with German classics.
 You can preview the full menu here.

 17. Road Trip to Devil’s Bathtub Waterfall (1 Hour)

 - 🥾 Hiking Distance: 7.2 mi round-trip (Difficult)

 Devil’s Bathtub is one of Southwest Virginia’s most scenic waterfalls and swimming holes.
-To get there from Abingdon will take one hour’s drive and a bit of a hike, but it’ll be worth it (especially in the hot summer months).
+To get there from Abingdon will take an hour’s drive and a bit of a hike, but it’ll be worth it (especially in the hot summer months).

 The hike itself is rated as difficult.
-It’s about 3.5 miles one-way, with nearly 15 water-crossings.
+It’s about 3.5 miles one-way, with nearly 15 water crossings.
 Take a dip at Mill’s Pond, and then enter into the Devil’s Bathtub — if you dare!
 They say the water is so cold it’ll distinguish the devil himself.

 ⚠️ Due to its popularity, Devil’s Bathtub is at risk of degradation.
 Please recreate responsibly and Leave No Trace; pack out all trash you pack in, and park in designated areas only.